jonathan-milan-pollock/demos/tools/markdown/ci.md

 - right parentheses to the keystore values of darkrushphoto application

-- Application logging Filesystem (used default of 35MB Quota, Retention Period days 1)
+- Selected Application logging Filesystem (used default of 35MB Quota, Retention Period days 1)
 - from KeyVault > Access Policies > Add Access Policy
   - added Secret Management get and list to the darkrushphoto application
   - added Key, Secret & Certificate Management to darkrushphotography@outlook.com